 All this at a time when the latest technology renewable energy applications of great efficiency are found at their pinnacle globally and we insist on applying technologies that belong in the past, but still bring high profit for those large investors and constructors.

 Naturally, with all this destruction, few want to reflect upon and understand the dramatic effects on the special and important birdlife of the islands.
 Something, however, that everyone can understand is the dramatic consequences of the changes to the microclimate.
-Just as the national experience has confirmed, the disturbance of the air cause by propellers of turbines creates an intense mixing of the gaseous masses, changing the temperature and the moisture near the surface of the ground.
+Just as the national experience has confirmed, the turbulance caused by the turbines creates an intense mixing of the gaseous masses, changing the temperature and the moisture near the surface of the ground.

 The giant wind farms will make this water vapour disappear, bringing thus a reduction of the feeding of springs and further exacerbating the problem of lack of water which the islands already face.
 Simultaneously, since the temperature on the mountain peaks will increase, they will cause serious drought, resulting in complete destruction.

 As we like to recall the history of thousands of years of this place of which we find ourselves the current managers, we must consider how we came within a few decades to cause such great cultural and environmental damage to our land.